What Exactly Is Alzheimer’s Disease?

 MEASSuRE presents an efficient and physiologically relevant pre-clinical drug screening platform for AD treatments.
 This platform is also well-suited to investigate the effects of a TBI on a person with or without a pre-existing genetic disposition to develop AD.
 The key innovations are the use of a stretchable microelectrode array in a 3D cell culture matrix for functional assessment of neuronal health in a microfluidics drug screening platform and the capability to investigate the mechanistic links and similarities between AD and TBI.

 This 3D-MEASSuRE platform provides a more realistic in vitro facsimile of the natural in vivo biochemical and biomechanical microenvironment of the cells compared to existing 2D systems.
-Alzheimer’s researchers can get further updates on technological developments in neurodegenerative disease treatments through the BMSEED platform.
+Alzheimer’s researchers can get further updates on technological developments in neurodegenerative disease treatments through the BMSEED platform and stretchable microelectrode arrays.